Viktor Yanukovych: Presidential powers

+In Autumn 2010 the Constitutional Court of Ukraine cancelled the 2004 amendments to the Ukrainian Constitution.
+This step was claimed to remove the last legal obstacle on the way to the complete concentration of power in President Yanukovych's hands.
+Nevertheless, during the 2011 World Economic Forum, Yanukovych called Ukraine "one of the leaders on democratic development in Eastern Europe".

 Constitutional assembly

 In May 2012, Yanukovych set up the Constitutional Assembly of Ukraine, a special auxiliary agency under the President for drawing up bills of amendments to the Constitution of Ukraine; the President then can table them in parliament.

-Domestic policy

-Amid controversy Ukrainian lawmakers formed a new coalition on 11 March 2010 which included Bloc Lytvyn, Communist Party of Ukraine and Party of Regions that led to the Azarov Government.
-235 deputies from the 450-member parliament signed the coalition agreement.